Risk and optimal policies in bandit experiments: Conclusion

 \section{Conclusion}

-Bandit algorithms have been studied for a long time, but there are very few results describing optimal policies under the commonly used notions of Bayes and minimax risk.
-Working under diffusion asymptotics, we obtain lower bounds for these risk measures, and suggest ways to numerically compute the corresponding optimal policies.
+In this article, we derive sharp lower bounds for Bayes and minimax risk of bandit algorithms under diffusion asymptotics and suggest ways to numerically compute the corresponding optimal policies.
+Our local asymptotic analysis of Bayes risk is substantially different from existing approaches and is arguably more powerful, as it enables us to rank various policies which were previously were indistinguishable on the basis of their large-deviation regret properties.
 We show that all bandit problems, be they parametric or non-parametric, are asymptotically equivalent to Gaussian bandits.
 Furthermore, it is asymptotically sufficient to restrict attention to just two state variables per arm.
 For minimax risk, the paper only proves a lower bound.
-We believe the bound is tight, but further work is need to provide a formal proof.
-The work also raises a number of avenues for future research, a few of which are discussed below:
+While we believe the bound is tight, further work is needed to show this.
+The work also raises a number of additional avenues for future research, a few of which are discussed below: